darrenjkt/MS3D/README.md

 # MS3D
 This is the official code release for **MS3D: Leveraging Multiple Source Detectors for Unsupervised Domain Adaptation in 3D Object Detection**

-MS3D is a simple self-training pipeline to improve the performance of any 3D detector on an unseen dataset without requiring manual labelling.
-Our pipeline
+MS3D is a simple self-training pipeline to improve the performance of 3D detectors on an unlabelled dataset without requiring manual labelling.
+Our pipeline has the following benefits:
 - adds **no processing latency** at inference as we don't modify detector architecture.
 We focus on high quality pseudo-label generation.
-- can fuse detections from **multiple** and **various types** of pre-trained 3D detector
+- can fuse detections from **multiple** and **various types** of pre-trained 3D detector.
-- is **source-free** i.e. we do not require source-domain labels
+- is **source-free** i.e. we do not require source-domain labels.
+- choice of pre-trained detector for fine-tuning has minimal impact on the final performance.

 Our box fusion method, KBF, can be used for **detector ensembling** in a supervised setting as well.
 See our [KBF demo](tools/kbf_demo.ipynb)
 ## Introduction

-Existing methods typically focus on adapting a single detector to the target domain, ignoring the fact that different detectors possess distinct expertise on different unseen domains.
-MS3D combines detectors from multiple source domains and temporal information to generate high-quality pseudo-labels for fine-tuning.
+Existing methods typically focus on adapting a single detector to the target domain, overlooking the fact that different detectors possess distinct expertise on different unseen domains.
+MS3D leverages this by combining pre-trained detectors from multiple source domains and incorporating temporal information to produce high-quality pseudo-labels for fine-tuning.

+In practice, it is challenging to robustly evaluate and identify the optimal source pre-trained detector due to lack of labelled data on new target datasets.
+However, with MS3D, the choice of source pre-trained detector for fine-tuning has minimal impact on the final performance.

 <p align="center">
   <img src="docs/ms3d_pipeline.png">